 Subjects: Human participants

-Male and female undergraduates subjects 18 years old or above from the University of Arizona will participate in this study.
+Male and female undergraduate subjects 18 years old or above from the University of Arizona will participate in this study.
 Participants who will not perform significantly above chance will be excluded.
 All participants will be from the undergraduate psychology subject pool and will earn academic credits for their participation in the study.
 The human experiments have been approved by the University of Arizona Institutional Review Board.

 Specific Aim1.
 Behavioral experiments

 Rats: The rodent experiments will be run in an open field maze that consists of a circular area (1.5 m diameter) with 8 equidistant feeders at its periphery (B. Jones, Bukoski, Nadel, & Fellous, 2012; B. J. Jones, Pest, Vargas, Glisky, & Fellous, 2015).
 Each feeder delivers sugar water (0.2g/ml) in the form of computer-controlled drops.
 A blinking LED is attached to each feeder and acts as a cue when desired.
 During each session, only 3 feeders are activated (Fig 1A, yellow light bulbs).
 One feeder is the home base; the two others, equidistant from the home base, are the reward feeders.
 The home base will never be rewarded, but animals have to reach it to trigger/activate the 2 rewarded feeders.
 The home base is flanked by two Lego blocks, forcing the animal to start its navigation to the 2 reward feeders without directional bias (Fig 1A, blue rectangles).
-Each feeder will initially deliver a predetermined amount of reward unknown to the rat (e.g. 2 vs 4 drops), and the rat will choose to explore or exploit its choices at each trial.
+Each feeder will initially deliver a predetermined amount of reward unknown to the rat between 0 and 5 drops (e.g. 2 vs 4 drops), and the rat will choose to explore or exploit its choices at each trial.
+For most of the times (1-H), the next reward generated by each feeder will be the same as the last, but for a small H percent of times, the next reward will be randomly drawn from 0 – 5 drops.
+If H is low, then the rewards of the two feeders shall remain unchanged for a long time.
+If H is high, then the rewards of the two feeders will be reset more often.
 After H trials, the size of the reward will change independently at each feeder (e.g. 0 Vs 3), and another set of H trials starts.
 H is termed the Hazard rate and is inversely directly related to the notion of Horizon in previous work (refs).
 Each sessions will feature two different hazard rates (Long horizon, low Hazard rate: H=5+-1, Short horizon, high hazard rate H=10+-1) in blocks of 20 sets of identical Hs.
 Behavioral and electrophysiological analyses will be done within blocks.
 Our preliminary data show that a rat can run 300-400 choices per day, which is enough for at least one high H and one low H block per day.

 Humans: